Oven overheats, may scorch food, and displays E02 or shuts down mid-cycle.

 - Inspect the temperature sensor inside the cavity for signs of damage, deformation, or burnt insulation.

-- If the sensor reads significantly out of spec or fluctuates when gently tapped, replace it.
+- If the sensor reads significantly out of specification or fluctuates when gently tapped, replace it.

 - Inspect the cooling fan (if fitted) behind the control panel: spin the blades by hand with power off; they should move freely.
 If seized or noisy, replace the cooling fan motor.

-- If sensor and fan are good, the main control board may be misreading temperature and require replacement.
+- If the sensor and fan are good, the main control board may be misreading the temperature and require replacement.

 After repair: Run the oven at 180°C and monitor temperature stability and error codes.